assemblymade/meta/app/views/help/questions/building.markdown

 ---
-title: What if I find work that is clearly needed, but doesn’t have a task assigned to it?
+title: What if I find work that is clearly needed, but doesn’t have a bounty assigned to it?
 ---

 Hop into that product’s chat room, and let someone know!
-If the need exists, the core team can create a task and let you run with it.
+If the need exists, the Core Team can create a bounty.
+Or, you can create the bounty yourself.
+The Assembly community values progress over consensus.
 Once you complete it, you’ll be rewarded with App Coins.

 ---
 title: What happens when there are disagreements?